timacdonald/json-api/README.md

 #### Sparse fieldsets

 Sparse fieldsets allows clients to specify the attributes they would like for a given resource type.
-As this is part of the JSON:API specification, we won't go into great detail here, but I will mention that sparse fieldsets works out of the box.
+As this is part of the JSON:API specification, we won't go into great detail here, but I will mention that sparse fieldsets work out of the box for your resources.

 Say a client only wanted access to the `name` and `email` attribute of every user in a response.
 The client could send the following request.